localfuture/whrrlapp/README.md

 ## Configure app

-Open `a/nice/path/to/a.file` then edit it with your settings.
-You will need:
+Open `whrrlapp` then edit it with your settings.
+You will need to copy the .env file

-- A setting;
-- Another setting;
-- One more setting;

 ## Running the project